danzifire/danzifire.github.io/index.md

 ---
 layout: default
 ---
+*Welcome to my blog*

+A man once said "Money can't buy you happiness" but how can one man speak for

+the whole of humanity

-Being a 13 year old who lives in the country, money isn't to easy to get,
+Being a 13 year country boy money isn't easy to get, which I think is why I

-which is why I have turned to social media to get the money I need.
-It is a

-business I know and respect, I can work from home and at school and you don't

-need to attend to it daily.
-It seems perfect for someone impatient like me.

-This blog will show my written thoughts and ideas which will help me progress to happiness and fame
+treasure it so much.

+I have turned to a business I know, I respect and I use myself.
+I am relying on

+social media like youtube and facebook to earn me money